Poughkeepsie station: Station layout

-Amenities include bathrooms (also modernized), a concession stand, as well as a ticket counter selling Metro-North tickets alongside two vending machines which also sell MetroCards; Amtrak tickets are available only by Quik-Trak machine.
+Amenities include bathrooms (also modernized), a concession stand, as well as a ticket counter selling Metro-North tickets alongside two vending machines which sold MetroCards prior to May 2025.
+There is no checked baggage service for Amtrak trains; Amtrak tickets are available only via a Quik-Trak kiosk.
 The northernmost MTA Police substation is adjacent to the station as well.
 In the late 1960s the North-South Arterial (US 9) was built and elevated immediately to the station's east, somewhat isolating it from the rest of the city.

 There are four tracks at the platform level, enough to accommodate Amtrak and Metro-North stops simultaneously, and from west to east numbered 2, 1, 3, and 5.
 Only tracks 2, 1, and 3 are regularly used.
 Track 5, the easternmost, has a lower speed limit and is used mainly for non-revenue maintenance trains or those experiencing difficulties.
 The station has a high-level island platform, high level side platform, and a low level side platform, each six cars long and slightly offset from each other.
 Only the high level platforms are used in passenger service.

 History

 The first Poughkeepsie station was built in 1850 as what became the New York Central Railroad's Water Level Route worked its way up the Hudson River.
 For its first two years it was the end of the line, but even after it was completed all the way to Albany, it remained the most important intermediate stop.
 Many local industries, particularly the carpet mills and shoe factories in the city, used the rail facilities to get their products to market.
 The concentration of industry around a major rail stop also led to the rise of banking and finance within the city as well.

-In 1888, with the completion of the nearby Poughkeepsie Railroad Bridge providing east-west rail service across the Hudson, Poughkeepsie became even more important to regional rail transportation.
+In 1889, with the completion of the nearby Poughkeepsie Railroad Bridge providing east–west rail service across the Hudson, Poughkeepsie became even more important to regional rail transportation.
 When it came time for a third station to be built on the site, the firm of Warren & Wetmore was hired to design a station that would impress travelers and communicate the city's confidence and cosmopolitan aspirations.
 They chose to model it on Grand Central, another successful design of theirs.

 After five years of design and construction, the station was opened on February 18, 1918.
 The city's main newspaper, then the Poughkeepsie Eagle (now the Poughkeepsie Journal) was unstinting in its praise: